alisaifee/coredis/docs/source/handbook/cluster_routing.rst

       The result is the response from the node

+Timeseries commands
+  :meth:`coredis.modules.TimeSeries.querylabels`
+      The result is the response from the node

 =============================================================================
 Commands routed to node(s) based on the slot id(s) in the command arguments